Propagation of Input Uncertainty in Presence of Model-Form Uncertainty: A Multi-fidelity Approach for CFD Applications: Numerical Simulations

 The output ensembles after the correction are aggregated, and their Probability Density Functions (PDF) are plotted in Fig.~\ref{fig:Mon1DCDF} with comparison to the truth and that obtained with the low-fidelity model alone.
 Rigorous, quantitative assessment and comparison of predicted distributions (in the form of PDFs or CDFs) are not straightforward and can be challenging.
-In this proof-of-concept study we only conduct approximate comparison via visual observations, which can be inadequate when the quality of two predicted distributions are not obvious.
+In this proof-of-concept study we only conduct approximate comparison via visual observations, which can be inadequate when the qualities of two predicted distributions are not obvious.
 In those cases, more advanced metrics for comparing probability distributions are required, e.g., Area Validation Metric~\cite{Oberkampf:2010uw} and its modified variant~\cite{voyles15evaluation:AIAA:15}.
 Figure~\ref{fig:Mon1DCDF} shows that the normally distributed input uncertainty is mapped to a bi-modal distribution in the output uncertainty distribution.
 Comparing results in this figure, it is clear that the PDF of the corrected ensemble almost coincides with the corresponding truth, which indicates that the nonlinear model discrepancy has been reconstructed and corrected reasonably well with only five data points from high-fidelity simulations.
 A minor difference on the left peak and the valley of the PDF is due to the slight overconfidence of the inferred posterior GP as discussed above.
 This simple case demonstrates that the proposed multi-model scheme can effectively combine the results of models with multiple fidelities to improve uncertainty propagation process.

-To investigate the influence of the amount of available data on the propagated uncertainty, we consider a relatively extreme case where the high-fidelity model is very expensive, and thus only two simulations can be afforded.
-Figure~\ref{fig:Mon1disc2samp} shows that only two model discrepancy observations are obtained at the two ends of the input parameter interval.
-It can be seen that the confidence interval of posterior GP between the two observation points is much larger than that of the previous case with five observations.
-This increased uncertainty is due to the smaller amount of available information (i.e., the observation data from the high-fidelity simulations).
+We also evaluate the proposed uncertainty propagation scheme on the synthetic cases with other more complex responses surfaces used in~\cite{Helton:2003fc}, and qualitatively similar improvements are observed (see the electronic supplementary materials).